openharmony/docs/en/device-dev/porting/transplant-smallchip-drive-plat.md

 2. Create a build entry for the vendor driver.

     As described above,  **device/vendor\_name/drivers/lite.mk**  is the entry for building vendor drivers.
-We need to start from this entry to build.
+We need to start building from this entry.

     ```
     # File: device/vendor_name/drivers/lite.mk